 Now you have the first two tips resolved and are taking on the job.
 You need to know every facet of the battlefield to win the war!

-Getting to know the location will reveal any obstacles or hazards, and any issues that you may encounter.
+Getting to know the location will reveal any obstacles or hazards, and any issues that you may encounter as a first time wedding photographer

 Every wedding event can be different, so you need to be prepared ahead of the wedding to know where the best places are to get the right shot.
 Where the light falls for the best shot.